53kyle/CS-425/Assignments/02/Report.md

 ## Profiling Analysis

 ### Notes
-Versions 5 and 6 are both compiled with O3 and march=native.
+- Versions 5 and 6 are both compiled with O3 and march=native.
+- For versions 2, 3 and 4, I didn't test the final values without O3 because the results will likely be very similar to version 1 without 03.

 ### Baseline (0)
 Without any optimizations, this program takes a LONG time, especially with the final values.
 I belive this is because, for 50000 iterations, there are 1-7500 digit-wise additions, 1-7500 reverse-copies of vectors (some of which are very large), and 1-7500 comparison algorithms to check if a Number object is palindomic.
 That's a lot of math.